 - Specifically for family-run businesses: Do family dynamics get in the way of decision-making, effectiveness, or support of the company?
 [Y, N, or Unsure]

 If you can’t confidently answer “yes” to all of these questions, executive-team dynamics will negatively impact your planning process, strategy execution, and results.

 The solution and its benefits

 The biggest opportunity lies in addressing executive team dynamics before yearly strategic planning and budgeting begins.
 But if you’ve already started planning or are about to do it, it’s still crucial to tackle the problems concurrently with the process.
 Here’s why:

 - Identifying dysfunction may be much faster and simpler than most executives realize.

 - It allows you to simultaneously uncover and address performance issues and organizational and strategic concerns.

 - It allows for a better strategy and budget.

-Matthew Levy is the Chief Catalyst and principal of RESULTS MANAGEMENT GROUP, LLC, a growth management consulting and executive coaching firm that dramatically shifts business results by: facilitating the creation of compelling visions and strategies, aligning executive and other management teams, developing an organizational capacity to manage execution and designing organizational environments and family business governance that support the attainment of dramatically better results in any area.
+Matthew Levy is the Chief Catalyst and principal of RESULTS MANAGEMENT GROUP, LLC, a growth management consulting and executive coaching firm that dramatically shifts business results by facilitating the creation of compelling visions and strategies, aligning executive and other management teams, developing an organizational capacity to manage execution and designing organizational environments and family business governance that support collaboration and the attainment of dramatically better results in any area.